 Quite a few times, the MCS-90 is mistaken for an insurance policy, when that is not entirely true.
-What an MCS-90 is, actually is the proof that you have insurance in case you are at fault in case of an accident.
-We, at East Insurance Group, have agents that will help you find answers to any queries in case you need more clarification.
+MCS-90 is the proof that you have insurance in case you are at fault in case of an accident.
+At East Insurance Group, we have agents that will help you find answers to any queries in case you need more clarification.

 Do You Need an MCS-90 Endorsement?

 If you are someone who has just ventured into the trucking business and also transport hazardous materials, the answer is yes, you do, especially if you are registered as an intrastate or interstate trucking company.
 But in case you are self-insured, you do not need to complete the form.
 Though, in case of an accident, you will still need to prove that you can pay the damages — if you are at fault — in an accident and in case you are self-insured.

 Once the claims have been paid up by the insurance company, they are then clear to get a reimbursement from the insured.
 So effectively, what an MCS-90 does is compel the insurer to pay a premium, because, in case of a lawsuit, the alternative route (such as defending the insured) could be much more costly.
 While working with East Insurance Group, you can be sure of securing the proper documentation for producing an accurate MCS-90.

 It is vital that you have an accurate MCS-90 if you are a trucking company.
 This information is a way of telling the government that in case your vehicle is in an accident, your insurer pays any damages caused to the public property.
 The East Insurance Group will ensure that all proper documentation is secured for you and that you have all the forms required to produce an accurate MCS-90.